-Mark Womersley, historic buildings specialist, assists students and tutors from the Samuel Jackman Prescod Institute of Technology (SJPIT) to finish off the building of a small trial lime kiln, at Lears Quarry, Barbados.
+Mark Womersley, historic buildings specialist, assists students and tutors from the Samuel Jackman Prescod Institute of Technology (SJPI) to finish off the building of a small trial lime kiln, at Lears Quarry, Barbados.
 They used rubble coral stone and bedded it on a mortar made from hydrated lime and cement at a 1:1:6 mix.
 The aggregate consisted of the quarry’s crushed coral stone sands, their ¼” down and fine dust free grades.
 Quicklime production stopped on the Island in the early 1960’s; this training programme aims to develop appropriate conservation mixes for the Island’s historic buildings.
 The lime burn will provide the quicklime to slake, so that later on different mixes for building, plastering, and render repair can be trialed.

-A hands-on training programme delivered by historic buildings specialist Mark Womersley is underway with the Samuel Jackman Prescod Institute of Technology (SJPIT).
+A hands-on training programme delivered by historic buildings specialist Mark Womersley is underway with the Samuel Jackman Prescod Institute of Technology (SJPI).
 A series of ‘Train the Trainers’ workshops for recent SJPIT graduates and trainees are developing specialist skills and equipping young people to find jobs in building conservation.

 Prior to this programme, over two weeks in January 2023, 40 young people from the Caribbean, UK, and US worked on a comprehensive management plan for the historic architecture of Roebuck Street, Bridgetown, Barbados, for the Roebuck Street Redevelopment Trust.
 It gave young people the opportunity to learn practical conservation skills and train the next generation of heritage professionals, whilst contributing towards the preservation of the heritage that local people value.